nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

 * Multiplication is distributive just like in normal case
 $$a(b \oplus c) = ab \oplus ac$$

 * Subtraction = addition.
-There is no negativation.
+There is no negation.
 Each number is its own negative
 $$a \oplus a = 0$$

 ### Error detection vs correction